Photo via PXFuel

 The ultimate step involves realising that ‘Observer’ and ‘Observed’ are redundant in this analysis.
 Everything that needs explaining can be addressed by the presence of subjectless, objectless ‘Observing’, a non-dual non-state that includes, knows and is all possible states.

 This may sound bizarre, but it resonates with me intellectually.
-I applaud it as elegant and persuasiveness.
+I applaud its elegance and persuasiveness.
 What I don’t find is that my conceptual agreement with it transforms my experience to equally ‘track’ with it.

 The Vedantic path of discrimination risks leaving a head-bound seeker like me in a disembodied limbo.
 I’ve spent time stuck, believing myself, as the Witness, aloof from the world.
 But in reality, nothing sits between me and what I observe, because Experiencing is what I am.